 Flowing along the riverbed in the sands, the gold was used to build some of the richest civilizations in the country’s history.
 We now know it was being brought down into the waters from the nearby mountains; however, it was on the banks of this river that the myth turned from story to legend.

 Besides the modern-day concept of hell from Christianity, there is no more famous afterlife experience in western culture than the legendary underworld of Greek mythology.

-Inside, evidence of civilization was found dating back 9,000 years and archaeologists believed they found one of the finest examples of a prehistoric burial site in the world.
+Inside, evidence of civilization was found dating back to 9,000 years, and archaeologists believed they had found one of the finest examples of a prehistoric burial site in the world.
 However, it’s the appearance and atmosphere of the cave that really seems to have inspired the myth.